 Hi everyone, I’ve got some good news and bad news about sections in list projects.
 The bad news is that we’re killing them, but the good news is that they’re coming back better than before!
-To summarize (because this is a very long post) we’re changing how sections in list-view projects work in our data model, which means the API is going to have a radical shift in how sections behave and how developers can interact with them.
+To summarize (because this is a very long post) we’re changing how sections work in our data model for list-view projects, which means the API is going to have a radical shift in how sections behave and how developers can interact with them.
+Sections are not going away!
+While the API will experience a disruption, the Asana web app will continue to have sections throughout this change.

 A brief history: currently, “sections” in list-view projects are just tasks whose names end in a colon.
 (To disambiguate these later, they will be referred to as “task-sections”.)
 Because it’s just a task, at the level of our data model it doesn’t actually “contain” the tasks that come below it.
 Meanwhile, columns in a board-view project (“column-sections”) are a separate type in our data model that do have explicit containership for the tasks within them.